1712n/dn-institute/content/market-health/huobi_investigation.md

 volumes, first digits will be distributed uniformly, and KS test value will show higher values.
 In the Huobi case, this metric also indirectly confirms our hypothesis.

-### Exchange native token as a proxy indicator

-Another unofficial indicator of an exchange's health is the native token of the exchange.
-In Huobi's case such a token is HT.
-Previous metrics indicated about artificial trading volume, but there is also evidence of Huobi attempts to influence the price.
+### Huobi Token - Unveiling Huobi's controlled price dynamics

+An exchange's native token, like Huobi's HT, serves as an unofficial indicator of its health.
+As each exchange is particularly interested in boosting an affiliated token to attract more of customers' attention, its price is more likely to be a subject of manipulation.

 ![ht-usdt buy/sell volume ratio comparison](img/huobi-investigation/ht-usdt-buy-sell-volume-multiple-exchange-comparison.jpg)

-In normal conditions this metric is very volatile and looks like a stochastic process.
-In many ways, ratio of "buy" volume and "sell" volume determines price behavior and its furhther movements.
-However, in Huobi case this metrics often fluctuates in a very small range.
-It means that Huobi tries to control all price movements of their token price, and, basically, manipulates the market.
-It's worth nothing to mention that Huobi has information about all open orders at their platform, which makes manipulating the price much more dangerous.
-For Huobi users, of course.
+The ratio of "buy" volume and "sell" volume determines price behavior and its furhther movements.
+In normal conditions this metric is very volatile and looks like a random process (see Gate.io).
+On the contrary, Huobi Token demonstrates abnormal buy-sell ratio stability that fluctuates within a narrow range.

+This suggests potential manipulation, as Huobi may seek to exert control over token price movements.
+Notably, Huobi's possession of user order data further raises concerns about market manipulation, impacting its users.